top of page

 IMG_4846_edited.jpg

-In her day job, Claire uses storytelling and art to communicate about health and science, particularly about pediatric HIV.
-The best part of her job is working alongside study participants to ensure that research about HIV happens in partnership with the community.
+In her day job, Claire has used storytelling and art to communicate about health and science, particularly about pediatric HIV.
+The best part of her job has been working alongside study participants to ensure that research about HIV happens in partnership with the community.

-Claire is an alumna of Grubstreet's Novel Generator Program and holds a Master of Science in Health Communication from Tufts University School of Medicine.
+Claire is an alumna of Grubstreet's Novel Generator Program, is enrolled in Grubstreet's 2025-26 Essay Incubator Program, and holds a Master of Science in Health Communication from Tufts University School of Medicine.
 She holds Bachelor's degrees in English and German and is a former Fulbright Scholar.
-She loves running, biking, and birdwatching in the nature surrounding her home, and she is on a mission to optimize the flow of her Kindle hold list at Boston Public Library.
+She loves running, biking, hiking, and birdwatching in the nature surrounding her home.

 About Claire